2020 Serbian local elections: Loznica

+Petrović resigned as mayor October 2023 to prompt a new election later in the year and was appointed as leader of a provisional authority.

 Mali Zvornik

 Results of the election for the Municipal Assembly of Mali Zvornik:

-Incumbent mayor Zoran Jevtić of the Progressive Party was confirmed for a new term in office after the election.
+Incumbent mayor Zoran Jevtić of the Serbian Progressive Party was confirmed for a new term in office after the election.
+Jevtić resigned on 30 October 2023 to prompt a new election later in the year and was appointed as leader of a provisional authority.

 Vladimirci

 Results of the election for the Municipal Assembly of Vladimirci:

-Goran Zarić of the Progressive Party was chosen as mayor after the election.
+Goran Zarić of the Serbian Progressive Party was chosen as mayor after the election.
+Zarić resigned on 30 October 2023 to prompt a new election later in the year and was appointed as leader of a provisional authority.

 Moravica District

 Local elections were held in the one city (Čačak) and two of the three other municipalities in the Moravica District.
 The Progressive Party and its allies won majority victories in all jurisdictions that held elections.

 Čačak

 Results of the election for the City Assembly of Čačak:

 Incumbent mayor Milun Todorović of the Serbian Progressive Party was confirmed for another term in office after the election.

 Gornji Milanovac

 Results of the election for the Municipal Assembly of Gornji Milanovac:

 Incumbent mayor Dejan Kovačević of the Serbian Progressive Party was confirmed for another term in office with the support of thirty-four delegates.
 The members of the Win and Save the Municipality of Gornji Milanovac list did not participate in the vote.